appscode/blog/content/post/panopticon-webinar/index.md

 ## Description of the Webinar

 At present there are `no available state metrics exporter` for Kubernetes custom resources.
 Also, Exporter(kube-state-metrics) is available for Kubernetes native resources but `users have no control over the metrics`.
 Besides, `No available generic exporter that is highly configurable` for any kind of Kubernetes resources.
 This is where **Panopticon** comes in. `Panopticon` is a Kubernetes Controller that watches Kubernetes resources passively and exports Prometheus metrics.
 In this webinar, the speaker continues on to describe the `architecture` of Panopticon and how it works.
-After that, he states the `key features` of panopticon and how it is a `different from kube-state-metrics`.
+After that, he states the `key features` of Panopticon and how it is `different from kube-state-metrics`.
 Ater this the `Demo` portion of the webinar starts.

 From this demo we get an in depth view of how the Panopticon works.
 At first, it is shown how to `install Panopticon`.
 After that, the speaker shows how to generate metrics for `KubeDB MongoDB custom resource` using Panopticon.
 The demo portion ends with showing how to generate metrics for `Deployment` using Panopticon.
 The webinar ends with a Q&A session.
 All in all, it was an effective webinar.